 |Do Bordoodles Shed?||Those with Border Collie-like coats will shed a lot more than those with Poodle-like fur.|

 |How big do Bordoodles Get?||Bordoodles are medium sized dogs that can weigh from 30 to 60 pounds.|

 |Friendly||May have strong chase instincts|

 |May be low shedding||May try to herd small children|

 - Fun facts about the Bordoodle

 - Training and exercising your Bordoodle

-- Bordoodle health and care
+- Bordoodle health

 - Rescuing a Bordoodle